jagprog5/keyvalue/README.md

 the cname record creates an alias of www.keyvalue.ca -> keyvalue.duckdns.org
 the A record points to the whc parking area (since they are not hosting the domain for me)

+### tls limitation

+Due to the fact that I don't want to upgrade to whc's [hosted](https://whc.ca/canadian-web-hosting) plan, there is a tls error under some very specific circumstances, only when typing the url with https and without www, and only noticable when using curl, or a browser on an iPhone, specifically.
+e.g. `curl -vvv https://keyvalue.ca` will use whc's ssl certificate, which doesn't match keyvalue's name.
+It's not worth it for me to pay for this functionality.

 ## compose